vtex-apps/product-summary/docs/README.md

 >
 > Although the name of the block 'product-summary.shelf' alludes to the Shelf component, this block is not required to create a Shelf component.
 The Product Summary Shelf is used to present summary product information in other components, such as the [Minicart](https://developers.vtex.com/vtex-developer-docs/docs/vtex-minicart) and the [Search Results](https://developers.vtex.com/vtex-developer-docs/docs/vtex-search-result) page.

-3. Based on the product information you desire to have rendered in the product list, choose which blocks from the exported list above will be sent as the `product-summary.shelf` children.
-In a scenario in which we want to display the product name, description, image, price, a SKU selector, and then a Buy Button, it would go as follows:
+3. Add the blocks from the list above as children of the `product-summary.shelf`, considering the product information you want to present in the product list.
+Take the following example in which the product name, description, image, price, SKU selector, and Buy Button are all displayed in the Product Summary:

 ```json
 {